aldopando/BellabeatCaseStudy/README.md

 			}
 		]

-5. I uploaded the rest of tables through manually writing the schema in JSON format for the datasets `FitabaseData_20160312-20160411` and `FitabaseData_20160412-20160512`.
+5. I uploaded the rest of tables through manually writing the schema in JSON format for the two datasets `FitabaseData_20160312-20160411` and `FitabaseData_20160412-20160512`.
     [Here](SchemaTables.md) you can find the code in JSON format that define the schema of the tables uploaded in BigQuery.
 Except for the tables `dailyCalories`,  `dailyIntensities`, and `dailySteps`.
 Their schema was created automatically by BigQuery due to it didn't have problems to parse them.
     05/21/2025

 6. When uploading the tables into the dataset `FitabaseData_20160412-20160512`, I decided to add `_secondPeriod` at the end of each table's name to distinguish these tables from the tables of the `FitabaseData_20160312-20160411` dataset .
 It will avoid any confusion in the future when merging the tables.
-This is important because after downloading the datasets from Kaggle I noticed that some table's name repeat across the two folders representing the same information but in different periods of time.
+This is important because after downloading the datasets from Kaggle, I noticed that some table's name repeat across the two folders representing the same information but in different periods of time.
 05/21/2025

     E.g.

+   Original table names:

     	 `FitabaseData_20160312-20160411 -> heartrate_seconds_merged.csv`
     	 `FitabaseData_20160412-20160512 -> heartrate_seconds_merged.csv`

-    Renamed tables after uploading in BigQuery
+    Renamed tables after uploading in BigQuery:

     	 `FitabaseData_20160312-20160411 -> heartrate_seconds.csv`
     	 `FitabaseData_20160412-20160512 -> heartrate_seconds_secondPeriod.csv`

-7. Checking for NULL values in each table.
+7. **Checking for NULL values in each table**.
 In order to figure out how to address possible NULL values in the data, first I need to know if they exist at all and in what columns.
 I counted the null values for each column in each table of the project.
 [Here](checkingNulls.md) you can see the queries used and the results in each table.
 We discovered that only the table "weightLogInfo" in both datasets contain NULL values in the "Fat" column, which is the field for recording the body fat percentage.
 In the first dataset, 31 out of 33 rows contain NULL values and in the second one, 65 out of 67 rows.
 Even though some participants data was measured and synched automatically using a scale connected to the Fitbit account, it seems that the version of scale that they used wasn't able to measure and display any information about body fat percentage.
-The two participants whose body fat percentage was inputted, it was recorded manually.
+Only two participants manually logged their body fat percentage through the system.
 Unfortunely, almost all records in this column contain NULL values, so I decided to remove this column for analysis.
 Body fat percentage could have been very useful to provide valuable insights about overall health and help make informed decisions about fitness and nutrition goals.
 Nevertheless, we still have information about BMI metrics and weight for analysis.
 05/26/2025

-8. Before deciding which tables to use for the analysis, I went over several of them to determine whether they provide accurate and complete information and are consistent with other tables.
+**Before deciding which tables I will use for the analysis, I went over them to ensure data integrity, whether they provide accurate and complete information and are consistent with other tables**.

-9. Checking for consistency between minute tables in each dataset.
-Allegedlly, each minute table contains a specific metric (calories, steps, METs, intensities, and sleep) that was tracked simultaniously at the same time and for the same users (Id) along with the other metrics.
-Therefore, I decided to compare and see if the tables contain the same users Id and during the same periods of time.
+8. **Checking for consistency between minute tables in each dataset**.
+Allegedlly, each minute table contains a specific metric (calories, steps, METs, intensities, and sleep).
+All these metrics were tracked simultaniously at the same time and for the same users (Id).
+Therefore, I decided to compare and see if the tables contain the same users Id and during the same time periods.
 For this task, I used SQL along with pivot tables in Google sheets.
 [Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/consistency.md#checking-for-consistency-between-calories-intensity-mets-steps-and-sleep-in-minute-tables) you will see the steps and results about the consistency between minute tables.
 The results shown that `minuteCalories`,`minuteIntensities`, `minuteMETs`, and `minuteSteps` are consistent between them in both datasets.
-The information of these tables was recorded simultaneously during the same period of time and with the same users.
-The `minuteSleep` table is not consistent with the rest of the minute tables, because the data of this table was logged only for some users out of the 33 participants.
-Hence, `minuteSleep` table is going to be analyze individually.
+These tables was contain the same time period and the same users.
+However, `minuteSleep` table is not consistent with the rest of minute tables, because only 22 out of the 33 participants logged sleep data.
+Hence, `minuteSleep` table will be analyze individually.
 05/27/2025

-10. After ensuring the consistency within the minute tables, we proceeded to check the consistency within the hourly tables.
-By doing this, we can streamline the process by selecting just one minute table and one hourly table for the comparison. **I want to figure out if hourly tables were generated by agreggating the data from minutes to hours**.
+9. After ensuring the consistency within the minute tables, I proceeded to check the consistency within the hourly tables.
 [Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/consistency.md#checking-for-consistency-in-hour-tables-calories-intensity-and-steps) you can find the process and results done for checking consistency within hourly tables.
-We discovered that all hourly tables are consistent each other in both datasets.
+We discovered that all hourly tables are consistent between them in both datasets.
 05/27/2025

-11. Afterward, I compared the minute and hourly tables to verify whether they represent the same data, aggregated using different time measures.
-You can find the method and results for this comparison [here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/consistency.md#checking-for-consistency-minutes-vs-hourly-tables).We found that the minute and hourly tables within the `FitabaseData_20160312_20160411` dataset are consistent, meaning they represent the same data.
+10. Afterward, I compared the minute and hourly tables to verify whether they represent the same data, but with different aggregated time measures.
+To do this, we can streamline the process by selecting just one minute table and one hourly table for the comparison. **I want to figure out if hourly tables were generated by agreggating the data from minutes to hours**.
+You can find the method and results for this comparison [here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/consistency.md#checking-for-consistency-minutes-vs-hourly-tables).
+We found that minute and hourly tables within the `FitabaseData_20160312_20160411` dataset are consistent, meaning they represent the same data.
 Although we observed differences in the total values between the `minuteCalories` and `hourlyCalories` tables for each user, this inconsistency is due to the data types: `minuteCalories` contains float values (with decimals), while `hourlyCalories` contains integer values.
 This is because the `minuteCalories` table was created by dividing the calories per hour values by 60, to represent the number of calories burned per minute, which results in decimal values. **Now that we know that minute and hourly tables tables are consistent, I decided to only use the hourly tables for analysis**
-In the `FitabaseData_20160412_20160512` dataset, we found inconsistencies between the hourly and minute tables because some users stopped tracking their data at different times in each table.
-This led to inconsistent total values between the minute and hourly tables.This is unusual, as the hourlyCalories table is supposedly built based on the minuteCalories data. **To address this inconsistency, we decided to not use the hourly tables from the second dataset, instead we will stick with the minute tables and based on them building the hourly tables by ourselves**.
+However, in the `FitabaseData_20160412_20160512` dataset, we found inconsistencies with the time period between the hourly and minute calories tables because some users stopped tracking their data at different dates.
+This led to inconsistent total values between the minute and hourly tables.
+This is unusual, since the hourlyCalories table was supposedly built on the minuteCalories data. **To address this inconsistency, we decided to not use the hourly tables from the second dataset, instead we will stick with the minute tables and based on them building the hourly tables by ourselves**.
 05/28/2025

-12. The `dailyActivity` table in each dataset contains daily totals for steps, intensity, distance, and calories.
-I assume that the minute and hourly tables are subsets of the `dailyActivity table`.
-If this table represents the same data as the minute and hourly tables, I might use it for analysis to draw insights about users’ daily activity and health, instead of grouping the data into days manually using the minute and hourly tables.
-After checkig wheter the `dailyActivity` table is consistent with minute and hour tables, we discovered it is not.
+11. The `dailyActivity` table in each dataset contains daily totals for steps, intensity, distance, and calories.
+I assume that the minute and hourly tables are subsets of this table.
+If this table represents the same data as the minute and hourly tables, I might use it for analysis to draw insights about users’ daily activity, instead of grouping the data into days by manually using the minute and hourly tables.
+After checkig whether the `dailyActivity` table is consistent with minute and hourly tables, we discovered it is not.
 Although the `dailyActivity` table covers a time period very similar to the minute and hourly tables, the differences are significant enough to confirm that they are not fully consistent.
 You can check the process and results [here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/consistency.md#checking-consistency-in-dailyactivity-tables).
-**The `dailyActivity` table is not consistent with the rest of minute and hour tables.
-Therefore, I decided not to use it for our analysis, instead I will build a daily table using the minutes and hourly data**
+**The `dailyActivity` table is not consistent with the rest of minute and hourly tables.
+Therefore, I decided not to use it for our analysis, instead I will build a daily table using the minutes and hourly tables**.
 05/29/2025

-13. However, `hourlyintensities` tables don't contain the `SedentaryMinutes`, `LightlyActiveMinutes`, `FairlyActiveMinutes`, and `VeryActiveMinutes ` columns  to represent the time spent in one of four intensity categories:
+12. However, `hourlyintensities` tables don't contain the `SedentaryMinutes`, `LightlyActiveMinutes`, `FairlyActiveMinutes`, and `VeryActiveMinutes ` columns  to represent the time spent in one of four intensity categories:

 Intensity value for the given minute.